-I'm often asked (And I wonder): Why don't the real experts in a subject appear until the page 4 or 5 de Google?
+I'm often asked (And I wonder): Why do real experts in a subject don't appear up to the page 4 Or 5 Google?

-This is the fourth of the trends I pointed out a few days ago in the post Trends: 2020 Personal Branding.
+This is the fourth of the trends I wrote down a few days ago in the post Trends 2020 at Personal Branding.

-- The first: The impulse of social conscience and personal brand
+- The first: The drive of social awareness and personal branding

-- The second: When facts are imposed on such
+- The second: When facts are imposed on the sayings

-- Third: From influencers to influentials (a substantial change)
+- The third: From influencers to influencers (substantial change)

 If you have a minute, I invite you to watch this video-summary:

 Don't obsess about Google

-Don't do it, why you'll lose freshness.
+Don't do it, Because you'll lose freshness.
 Think about your customers.
-How to impact and create value through a natural message, more like a cafeteria conversation than a "elevator pitch online”.
+How to impact and create value through a natural message, more like a cafeteria conversation than a "elevator pitch online".

-If you follow SEO rules (Internet positioning) to the letter, they might find you on the first page, but also losing freshness and relevance.
+If you follow SEO rules (positioning on the Internet) to the letter, they may find you on the first page, but also that you lose freshness and relevance.

-We don't always have to write articles 2.000 words that start by defining a topic, what is such a thing? and then developing where is such a thing?, how is such a thing consumed?… It is not always necessary to mention 20 times the same keyword.
+We don't always have to write articles 2.000 words that begin by defining a theme, what's such a thing? and then developing where is such a thing?, how is such a thing consumed?… It is not always necessary to mention 20 sometimes the same keyword.

-Google's "spider" (and other search engines) tracking articles doesn't seem to settle for the title to know what the subject matter is in a text.
+Google's "spider" (and other search engines) that tracks the articles seems not to settle for the title to know what the subject matter is covered in a text.
 You need to find that word many times, in bold, in titles, in pictures... can you imagine us talking like that in real life?

 Artificial intelligence lacks naturalness, that's clear

-Google tries hard, but its algorithm is imperfect.
-Why don't the real experts in a subject appear until the page 4 or 5 de Google?
+Google tries, but its algorithm is imperfect.
+Why do real experts in a subject don't appear up to the page 4 Or 5 Google?
 Will we have to get used to going to the last pages of a search to find what really works well?